 Earlier this year, UPS Mobile received a big bump in functionality, which was a nice change for an Android app that really didn't have to do all that much.
 The app puts tracking information front and center, as it should.
 Why else does anyone even check UPS online?

 Now the app has received a 4.1 update that lets users track packages without having to manually juggle all of those tracking numbers.
+This is a feature exclusively available to My Choice members, which is free depending on what perks are desired.
+Customers can see the benefits of signing up all within the app.
 Read More

 Dearest readers, have we got the installment of Android Police Files for you today.
 Plenty of folks have emailed us over the past month and a half with their questions and concerns.
 Some sent in their criticisms, and others have even mailed us their personal monologues.
 We've searched through the metaphorical mail bag and selected eight messages we frankly couldn't just keep to ourselves.
 Please, read on.
 You're in for a treat.
 Read More

 You get in, you check your email, and you get out.
 That's the plan anyway, and Yahoo doesn't like it.
 That time spent using other apps is valuable time that could be spent using its own.
 To tackle this issue head-on, the company has updated its Yahoo Mail app with the goodies (read: distractions) from the Yahoo homepage that people know and love.
 Now instead of just the mail, users will have access to the latest current events, weather reports, sports scores, popular videos, and other non-mail related attractions.
+The UI has changed around enough that Yahoo is referring to this as a whole new app.
 Read More